 \subsection{Subtask 1: Segmentation of trajectories with varying diffusion exponents}

 The first subtask focuses on the segmentation of trajectories in which the sub-trajectories exhibit varying diffusion exponents.
-Here, the diffusion exponent $\alpha$ quantifies the relation between mean squared displacement (MSD) and time interval $\tau$, written as

-This exponent equals 1 in the description of standard Brownian motion.
-In anomalous diffusion, it can be either less than or greater than 1, corresponding to sub-diffusion and super-diffusion, respectively.
+Here, the diffusion exponent $\alpha$ quantifies the relation between mean squared displacement (MSD) and time {$t$}, written as { }This exponent equals 1 in the description of standard Brownian motion.
+For anomalous diffusion, it can be either less than or greater than 1, corresponding to sub-diffusion and super-diffusion, respectively.
 In real-world scenarios, the diffusion exponent may not remain constant due to inevitable changes of interactions between the random walker and its surroundings \cite{Chen2}.
 However, traditional statistical methods, which are based on the calculation of MSD, require sufficiently long trajectories to accurately determine the diffusion exponent.
 As a result, for anomalous diffusion trajectories with limited length scales, these conventional approaches face substantial difficulties when attempting to distinguish segments with different diffusion exponents.

 To address this challenge, subtask 1 is designed to empower our model with the capability to identify these segments and predict their corresponding diffusion exponents.
 In detail, simulated segments are generated by the {\it andi-datasets} package within the theoretical framework of fractional Brownian motion (FBM) \cite{Mandelbrot}.
 This diffusion model describes an ergodic diffusion process that is driven by a fractional Gaussian noise, where the diffusion exponent $\alpha$ satisfies $0 < \alpha <2$.
 When generating segments, their diffusion coefficients are fixed at 1.0, while diffusion exponents $\alpha$ are drawn uniformly from the interval $[0.05, 2)$. {Here, to quantify the difference in diffusion exponents between two adjacent segments, we introduce $\delta \alpha=\alpha_2-\alpha_1$, where $\alpha_1$ and $\alpha_2$ represent the exponents of front and rear segments, respectively.
 In particular, a minimum value for $|\delta \alpha|$ is set as $\delta \alpha_{\min}$ to ensure a distinct transition between diffusion states.
 The default value of $\delta \alpha_{\min}$ is 0.5 in this work.}